 pip installation instructions, see PyPI installation.

-Is there a Kubernetes operator deployment option?
+Is there a Kubernetes/OpenShift deployment option?

-Pulp operator is an Ansible operator that is under active development.
 Pulp operator endeavours to provide a scalable and robust cluster for Pulp 3.
 Pulp can be installed from OperatorHub.
 If you’re interested in providing feedback or contributing to making this better, see the Pulp operator repo on GitHub.
 For more information about using Pulp operator, see Pulp on Openshift

 Is there a podman compose deployment option?